 As Principal Investigator of the grant, “Critical Mission Studies at California’s Crossroads,” Prof. Villaseñor Black will study California missions through a Chicanx/Indigenous Studies lens in partnership with her colleagues and co-PIs Jennifer Hughes, UC Riverside; Amy Lonetree, UC Santa Cruz; and Ross Frank, UC San Diego.
 The project will span a two-year period beginning in January 2019, and includes funding for both undergraduate and graduate students.

-This proposal is one of only sixteen successful grants selected from almost 200 submissions and one of a few Humanities awards – and the only grant from UCLA.
-The full list of 2019 awards Congratulations to Prof. Villaseñor Black and her colleagues on their successful proposal.
+This proposal is one of only 16 successful grants selected from almost 200 submissions and one of a few Humanities awards – and the only grant from UCLA.
+Congratulations to Prof. Villaseñor Black and her colleagues on their successful proposal.